winterForestStump/projects/unsupervised _ml/readme.md

-This is a small unsupervised machine learning project
+This is a small clustering project